yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Markdown Extended Features-en.md

 ## Github Repository Cards

 To create a Github repository card, use the double colon syntax `::github{repo="owner/repo"}`.
-Repository data is fetched from the GitHub API after the page loads.
+Repository data is fetched in real-time from the GitHub API after the page loads.

 ### Syntax